oyu-e/btt-accenture1c/README.md

 ## Objectives and Goals
 Objective 1: Analyze tech articles using knowledge graphs

-Objective 2: Create queries to gain more insight on the data
+Objective 2: Create cypher queries to gain more insight on the data

 Objective 3: Learn more about how we can apply ML techniques to industry practices